 The Company has identified multiple deliverables contained in its smart watch collections.
 The first deliverable is the watch along with the software essential to the functionality of the watch delivered at the time of sale.
 The second deliverable is the software included free of charge that enables users to sync and view data on the Company's mobile app.
 The third deliverable is the embedded right included with the purchase to receive unspecified firmware and software upgrades, when and if available.
 The Company allocates revenue to all deliverables using the relative selling price method.
 Amounts allocated to the delivered smart watch collections and the related essential software are recognized at the time of sale, provided the other conditions for revenue recognition have been met.
 Amounts allocated to the cloud service and app updates are deferred and recognized on a straight-line basis over the estimated two year period the updates are expected to be provided.
-During the fourth quarter of fiscal 2016, the smart watches became available in limited quantities and in limited distribution, in time for the 2015 holiday season, and, as a result, these deferred amounts were immaterial as of January 31, 2016.
+During the fourth quarter of fiscal 2016, the Company launched its first smart watch collections, followed by additional smart watch launches during fiscal 2017.
+The smart watches were available in limited quantities and in limited distribution, and, as a result, these deferred amounts were immaterial as of January 31, 2017 and January 31, 2016.